-Guillain-Barre syndrome
+Guillain-Barré syndrome

-There have been very rare reports of Guillain-Barre syndrome (GBS) up to 42 days after getting the AstraZeneca/COVISHIELD or Janssen vaccines.
+There have been very rare reports of Guillain-Barré syndrome (GBS) up to 25 days after getting the AstraZeneca/COVISHIELD or Janssen vaccines.
 GBS is a serious condition that causes pain or numbness, muscle weakness, and in severe cases, paralysis.
 Most people fully recover from GBS but some may continue to have symptoms.
 GBS can cause death.
-The risk of GBS after getting either AstraZeneca/COVISHIELD or Janssen vaccine is about 1 in 100,000.
 Get medical help right away if you have any of these symptoms.